neoFrogmi/TIL/articles/docker-without-space.md

 If you got this error running docker you need resize you image.

-Docker on Mac OSX create a file
+Docker on Mac OSX create a file located on
 ```
 ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/Docker.qcow2
 ```